 Migration is not new.
 People have always travelled in search of a better future.
 Since the beginning of the Syrian conflict in 2011, Europe has faced unprecedented migration flows.
 Each week, hundreds of people continue to risk their lives to reach European shores.
 How to address this challenge remains a divisive issue.

 There is consensus about one idea, however: migrants are in need of verified and balanced information, which is often difficult for them to access during their journey.
 Even before they leave their homes, migrants are exposed to a proliferation of poor and unreliable information.
 Studies show that the majority of migrants receive most of their information from human traffickers and smugglers, who seek to mislead and manipulate them.

 InfoMigrants is a collaboration led by three major European media sources: France Médias Monde (France 24, Radio France International, Monte Carlo Doualiya), the German public broadcaster Deutsche Welle, and the Italian press agency ANSA.
 InfoMigrants is co-financed by the European Union.

 France Médias Monde (FMM) reaches an audience of more than 100 million people around the world every week.
-FMM is recognised for its expertise in international news, thanks to a network of dozens of correspondents across the globe.
+FMM is recognised for its expertise in international news, thanks to a network of hundreds of correspondents across the globe.

 Deutsche Welle reaches 157 million people each week via its radio and television networks.